-Well that’s because I am a wedding photographer too and have shot over 250 weddings so far.
+Well, that’s because I am a wedding photographer too and have shot over 250 weddings so far.
 Also part of my business is to train many new wedding photographers that are looking to become wedding photographers.

-So recently I was on a forum for photographers and someone asked a question related to head shots.
+So recently I was on a forum for photographers and someone asked a question related to headshots.
 The job was for a photo to have a grey background and a shadow to the right.
 The question asked was what software or preset would help her (or him) to get this done faster?

-First I still think photography is an art and we are craftsman.
+First I still think photography is an art and we are craftsmen.
 I do think the internet and digital cameras have allowed us to skip a step in our perfecting our photography skills.
 After reading this question above I did reply for the person to read up on what a 45 light was and buy a grey background.
 No editing needed.
 I truly was not wanting to be rude just helpful.

 So many people rely on lightroom and photoshop to get them out of any issues.
 The exposure range of cameras today really do give us so much information we can completely change an image that had any issues when being shot.

 So if our cameras are so good why improve our techniques?